buzsb/python_practice/README.md

 This repository contains examples of solved tasks on Python with tests for them.

-To run all tests use command: 'python -m unittest discover'
+To run all tests use command: `python -m unittest discover`